lcsouzamenezes/OpenCatapult/docs/dev/coding-style.md

 # Coding Style

-Polyrific Catapult uses [EditorConfig](https://editorconfig.org/) to help developers adhere with consistence coding style.
+OpenCatapult uses [EditorConfig](https://editorconfig.org/) to help developers adhere with consistence coding style.

-Please find the following guide https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2017 on how to utilize EditorConfig in Visual Studio 2017.
-This plugin https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig can be used to work with EditorConfig in Visual Studio Code.
+For usage in `Visual Studio 2017`, you can find the guide in this article https://docs.microsoft.com/en-us/visualstudio/ide/create-portable-custom-editor-options?view=vs-2017.

+If you work with `Visual Studio Code`, you can use this plugin https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig.
+There are various plugins available for many IDE of your choice, which you can find  the list in the `EditorConfig` website.

 ## Naming Guidelines